Radars for Autonomous Driving: A Review of Deep Learning Methods and Challenges: Radar Fundamentals

+For our comparison, we chose two generations of radars and lidars.
+For radars, we included the new-generation 4D radar and its predecessor, the 3D radar, which alternates between two modes (near and far) to achieve a balance of resolution and imaging range.
+For lidars, we selected the conventional 32-beam spinning lidar and the newer, cost-effective solid-state lidar.
+A side-by-side comparison of these sensors' specifications is presented in Table~\ref{tab:radar-vs-lidar}.

+Upon analysis, we find that 4D radars have notably improved angular resolution and maximum range compared to 3D radars.
+By contrast, solid-state lidars are more affordable than spinning lidars but have reduced azimuth resolution and field of view (FoV).
+We also find an interesting similarity between the specifications of 4D radar and solid-state lidar: both sensors have similar cost and FoV.
+However, the solid-state lidar offers five-fold better angular resolution, resulting in denser point clouds.
+On the other hand, 4D radar excels in velocity imaging, offers a longer imaging range, and is resilient to weather conditions.

-As the table suggests, lidars still outperform radars significantly on angular resolution due to the much smaller optical wavelength.
-However, radars maintain their dominance in velocity estimation and detection in occlusions and adverse weather conditions.
-Thus, it is likely that autonomous vehicles will utilize both lidars and radars to ensure high levels of safety and reliability during full self-driving.
-General-purpose electric vehicles will likely utilize radars, sometimes accompanied by solid-state lidars, to balance affordability and high levels of autonomy.
+Thus, it is likely that autonomous vehicles will utilize both lidars and radars to ensure high levels of safety and reliability during full self-driving, while general-purpose electric vehicles will likely utilize radars, sometimes accompanied by solid-state lidars, to balance affordability and high levels of autonomy.
+We provide a more in-depth comparison of weather performance for the two sensors below.